w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 This applies directly as written, and as described in [Intent from Understanding Success Criterion 2.2.2](https://www.w3.org/WAI/WCAG22/Understanding/pause-stop-hide#intent), replacing “page” and “Web page” with “non-web documents and software” and removing “See Conformance Requirement 5: Non-Interference” in Note 2 of the success criterion.

-With this substitution, it would read:
+With these substitutions, it would read:

 **2.2.2 Pause, Stop, Hide:** For moving, [blinking](https://www.w3.org/TR/WCAG22/#dfn-blinking), scrolling, or auto-updating information, all of the following are true: (Level A)